The Redsky 5e Kickstarter is Over, but It's Not Too Late To Late Pledge!

 The saga of humans in Dema stretches across all regions and Eras.
 No telling of that story would be complete without understanding the rise and rule of The Solar Hegemony.
+The Hegemony is negatively-aligned Aether run amok.
 As the mightiest nation in Dema’s history, the Hegemony holds millions in its iron grip.
 It is a zealous government focused on power and expansion in the name of light, order, and the greater good.

 The Solar Hegemony was forged just after the Dayraid of the Light Plains.
 The first founder Emperor Remus launched a coup against the corrupt old human kings and nobles who had failed to protect commoners from the invading Nightrider horde.
 His forces had just recaptured all of the Light Plains and Mundi, and the desire to protect all humans from another war with nonhumans burned within him.